-Clever young Clara Hargraves has a couple of big problems.
+In 1825 New Hampshire, clever young Clara Hargraves has a couple of big problems.
 First her stepmother (formerly her spinster aunt) insists she act like a lady.
 Second, she has red hair, which makes her a target for teasing, especially by her annoying brother, Joss, her conceited cousin, Hetty, and a handsome older boy, Dickon.
-Could an unexpected playful kiss—called a buss at that time—from the world-famous, charming Revolutionary War hero, General Lafayette, help Clara find her place in the world?
+Could a chance meeting and an unexpected playful kiss—called a buss at that time—from the world-famous, charming Revolutionary War hero, General Lafayette, help Clara find her place in the world?

 Young Adult Category

 "Best History Books for Kids to Read" List

 Monday Morning Indie

 ". . . a charming work of fiction with many historical facts peppered throughout the novel. . .the strengths and accomplishments of General Lafayette are interesting and seamlessly woven through the story of Clara, her family, and her town.
 In the end, this is a wonderful novel about a young girl and the events that shape her world."

 "The story is clever, emotionally poignant, educational, and entertaining.
 It is also wholesome and historically significant."